 Payment of prolonged E/M is allowed with a maximum of 3 hours per day per patient.

-Prolonged E/M service codes are payable only when another E/M code is billed on the same day.
+Prolonged E/M service codes are payable only when another time-based E/M code or applicable psychotherapy code is billed on the same day.